-The fair value of other financial assets not measured at fair value include cash equivalents, bank balances, trade receivables and other assets approximated their respective book values due to their short-term nature.
+The fair value of other financial assets not measured at fair value approximated their respective book values due to their short-term nature.

-The fair value of other financial liabilities, including trade and other payables are measured at amortised cost which is not materially different from to its carrying amount.
+The fair value of other financial liabilities are not materially different from to its carrying amount.

 Non-financial assets not measured at fair value but where the fair value is disclosed